TheRealRafael00/Cwabs/README.md

 2. Copy your API key from your dashboard.

 3. When prompted by Cwabs, paste your API key.
-The tool will save it locally for future scans.
+It will be saved locally for future scans.